-To be eligible for benefits, an employee must qualify for retirement under the Forest Preserve's retirement plan, the Illinois Municipal Retirement Fund (IMRF), and have been employed for at least seven years with the Forest Preserve.
+To be eligible for benefits, an employee must qualify for retirement under the Forest Preserve's retirement plan, the Illinois Municipal Retirement Fund (IMRF), and have been employed for at least seven years with the Forest Preserve, ten years for employees hired on or after January 1, 2015.
 All health care benefits are provided through the Forest Preserve's third party indemnity plan or through the union's third party indemnity plan.
 The benefit levels are the same as those afforded to active employees.
 Benefits include general inpatient and outpatient medical services; mental, nervous and substance abuse care; vision care; dental care; and prescriptions.
 The benefit for employees hired prior to January 1, 2015, which is 100% of the individual premium for employees with seven years of service, is available for ten years or until the employee becomes Medicare eligible, whichever occurs first.
 The retiree will be responsible for 100% of any dependent coverage.